 David Christensen Law can help you handle your personal injury case.
 A Detroit personal injury lawyer from our firm will treat you like a person—not a case number.
-And our goal will be to help you rebuild your life by winning the full compensation you deserve.
+Our goal is to help you rebuild your life by winning the money you deserve.

 As an injury victim, you should be aware of a few key factors after your injury.
 First, you should know that if an insurance company is involved, they are not on your side—even if it’s your insurer.
 In Detroit and elsewhere, insurers are infamous for lowballing settlement offers in the hope that you’ll accept and save them money.
-It’s a sad fact, but their profit margins are more important to them than paying you.
+It’s a sad fact.
+But their profit margins are sometimes more important to them than paying you.

 Also, you can expect the at-fault party’s insurer to blame you for the accident.
 Because Michigan follows a modified comparative negligence law, the more fault they can pin on you, the less you’ll be able to recover.
 Once again, this saves them money.

-This makes it critical to work with an injury lawyer who can build a case that clearly shows how you weren’t at fault while proving that the other party was.
+This makes it key to work with an injury lawyer who can build a case that clearly shows how you weren’t at fault while proving that the other party was.

 Negligence is the key factor in any personal injury claim.
-If your accident was caused by a negligent person, business, or government agency, you likely have grounds to seek compensation.
+Was your accident caused by a negligent person, business, or government agency?
+You likely have grounds to seek compensation.